THE WEDDING PHOTO GUIDE

 Photo Booths

-I know photo booths are typically setup during the reception but cocktail hour is a great time for your guests to enjoy it too!
+Photo booths are typically setup during the reception but cocktail hour is a great time for your guests to enjoy it too!

 Activities to do

-Aside from the usual eating, drinking and mingling you can also give your guests some fun activities, games or entertainment during this time.
+Aside from the usual eating, drinking, and mingling, you can also give your guests some fun activities, games, or entertainment during this time.

 07.